 Now, county officials seek private partners to design, build and manage high speed wireless networks.
 Companies have until May 13 to submit their qualifications.

 Before the board vote, Griselda Perez, a mom of three sons who lives in Boyle Heights, told the supervisors that during the COVID lockdown, her lack of reliable internet service made it difficult for her kids to continue their studies online.
 One of her sons saw his grades slip from As to Cs and a few Ds because of difficulty connecting to the internet.
-The family cut expenses so they could subscribe to faster Wi-Fi.
+The family cut expenses so they could subscribe to a faster internet service.
 “And still we cannot afford it,” she said.
 “I am seeing every day in our families, in our schools, every day, dealing with these issues.”

 Sixteen-year-old Ana Baena also struggled.
-When she came to L.A.from Mexico to join her adult sister last year, she enrolled at Roosevelt High School in Boyle Heights and wanted to succeed.
+When she came to L.A. from Mexico to join her adult sister last year, she enrolled at Roosevelt High School in Boyle Heights and wanted to succeed.
 “Since I came back from Mexico, I started appreciating my education,” Baena told Capital & Main.
 “I’m an overachiever.”

 “There is a direct correlation between lack of access and race and income.
 That is what digital inequity looks like for me in Los Angeles County.”